Skip to main content Skip to main navigation

 4-minute read

-Whether you’re running the latest trendy ‘café with no name’, or a full-blown manufacturing operation, you will have people in other businesses who supply you with goods or services.
-To ensure you set up your business to profit, you want to achieve the best price for what you buy.
+Whether you're running the latest trendy ‘café with no name', or a full-blown manufacturing operation, you'll have people in other businesses who supply you with goods or services.
+To ensure you set up your business for profit, you want to achieve the best price for what you buy.
 This is where your negotiation skills come in, so here are six tips that may help you negotiate better.

-Are you paying a premium for dealing with traditional local suppliers?
-Looking further afield (and potentially online) may give you an idea of the room you have for negotiation.
+Looking further afield (and potentially online) may give you an idea of the room you have when negotiating with suppliers.

 Be clear in your mind about your business objectives.
 Know what prices you plan to offer to remain competitive, and how much profit you need to achieve to match your business plan projections.